 Best Cameras for Teens | dSLRs

-For teens and slightly older kids, my recommendation for a first camera would either be a dSLR or a mirrorless camera.
+For teens and slightly older kids, my recommendation for a first camera would either be a dSLR or a mirrorless camera (check out my top mirrorless picks here).

 A compact camera is great (I recommend some below), but if you want your child to really explore the possibilities of photography and grow much further with their camera, a DSLR or inter-changeable lens camera is best.